Dj-Viking/learn-regex/gist-template.md

 [ 'c', index: 0, input: 'cat is a cat', groups: undefined ]
 ```
 The quantifier ( ```*``` ) applies to the metacharacter token ```\w```.
 Essentially will match against any word-character in the string ( word characters include anything lowercase a-z, uppercase A-Z, numbers 0-9, the _ underscore character, spaces occur in the match method if the character is not a word character and is replaced with a space )

+* These can all match 0 or more times and will greedily grab all connecting word characters to the matched pattern, but if nothing specified in front of the first delimiter will match against spaces and non-word characters and replace them with a (```' '```) space character
 ```js
 const result = 'cat is a<script>someFunction();</script> cat'.match(/ca\w*/g);
 console.log(result);